[KubeCon Day 2] We arrived at KubeCon North America

 However, I was still worried about whether there would be any problems with the luggage I checked in here without using a paper ticket.

-I confirmed that my luggage was in the same place, so I decided it would be okay.
+I confirmed that my luggage was in the same place, so I decided that it would be okay.

-Arrived at Seattle Tacoma Airport in transit
+Arriving at Seattle-Tacoma Airport in transit

-I was worried, so I checked the location with AirTag, and it showed that it was at Haneda Airport Terminal 3 10 hours ago.
+I was worried, so I checked the location with AirTag and it showed that it was at Haneda Airport Terminal 3 10 hours ago.

 I wondered if it hadn't been updated, so I asked about three other colleagues to check the location, and it showed that it was at the Seattle airport...